apayne/rc-shim/README.md

 The rc-shim script is meant to be used as a shim between an existing SysV-styled rc script system, and a daemontools-alike supervision system.
-By utilizing an existing supervisor, some of the weaknesses of the SysV-styled rc system can be avoided.
+By utilizing an existing supervisor, some of the weaknesses of the rc system can be avoided.

 The script takes the place of the original script, typically found in /etc/init.d, and performs a translation of the start/stop/restart/status